Skip to main contentArrow Right

 This is all you need to do to integrate complete, robust, and secure authentication flows in your React and Next.js applications.

-However, you can further customize the behavior of the SDK on the client side in both frameworks using the useDescope, useSession, and useUser hooks in your components to get the authentication state, user details, and utilities.
-This can help you implement scenarios like rendering different components if the current session is authenticated, rendering only the current user’s content, and adding a custom logout button.
+Furthermore, you can customize the behavior of the SDK on the client side in both frameworks using the useDescope, useSession, and useUser hooks in your components to get the authentication state, user details, and utilities.
+These allow you to:

 Reduced development time